quickwit-oss/quickwit/docs/reference/cli.md

 ### service run searcher

 Starts a web server listening that exposes the [Quickwit REST API](search-api.md).
-The `default_index_root_uri` option in quickwit.yaml, specifies the parent folder of all indexes targeted by the API (e.g. s3://your-bucket/indexes).
 The node can optionally join a cluster using the `peer_seed` parameter (quickwit.yaml).
 This list of node addresses is used to discover the remaining peer nodes in the cluster through the use of a gossip protocol (SWIM).